Health Benefits of DHA: An Omega-3 Fatty Acid in Fish and Algae

 DHA Health Benefits in Humans

-When investigating DHA health benefits, it's important to distinguish hype from facts and to get information from independent and authoritative websites instead of (or as well as) from the websites of companies that sell DHA.
+When investigating DHA health benefits, it's important to distinguish hype from facts and to get information from independent and authoritative websites instead of (or as well as) from the websites of companies that sell docosahexaenoic acid.

 A report on health claims for DHA has been created by the European Food Safety Authority (EFSA).
-The report is based on the analysis of scientific research and reaches the following conclusions about DHA's benefits.
+The report is based on the analysis of scientific research and reaches the following conclusions about the nutrient's benefits.
 Docosahexaenoic acid is said to:

 - lower the level of blood triglycerides if taken in a sufficient daily dose